Earthquake early warning system: Android Earthquake Alerts System

 On 11 August 2020, Google announced an addition to the Android operating system: the integration of earthquake detection using accelerometers embedded in millions of Android smartphones worldwide.
 By leveraging this vast network of devices, Google aimed to create one of the largest earthquake detection systems ever, capable of identifying seismic events through real-time data collected directly from users' phones.

 Initially, the system focused on gathering earthquake data rather than issuing alerts.
 For users on the U.S. West Coast, however, the system provided earthquake warnings based on the official ShakeAlert warning issued by the United States Geological Survey (USGS), rather than using Google's own detection algorithms.
 During this phase, the data collected from Android devices helped deliver near-instant information about nearby earthquakes via Google Search and other services, improving public awareness and response times.

 On 28 April 2021, Google announced the rollout of the alert system to Greece and New Zealand, the first countries to receive alerts based on Google's own detection capabilities.
 Google's alerts were extended to Turkey, the Philippines, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan in June 2021.
 In September 2024, Google announced their warnings would now cover the entire United States (including areas not monitored by USGS's ShakeAlert).
 In 2025 earthquake alerts could be delivered to 98 other countries.

 Despite these advances, the Android Earthquake Alerts System has faced criticism.
 Notably, during the devastating 2023 Turkey–Syria earthquakes, the BBC reported that the system failed to issue warnings, as no one in the affected areas had received it.
 Google denied these claims, maintaining that the system had functioned as intended.
 However, in a 2025 research paper, the company confirmed that the system had significantly underestimated the earthquake's magnitude: the algorithm incorrectly assessed the 7.8-magnitude quake as being between 4.5 and 4.9 instead.
 As a result, it issued mostly lower-level "Be Aware" alerts, which are just simple notifications, instead of the highest-priority "Take Action" warnings, which are designed to override silent mode, do not disturb mode, and appear as full-screen pop-up that plays a distinct sound to ensure users receive loud and immediate alerts.
 As a result, only about 469 "Take Action" alerts were sent, while approximately 10 million people should have received them.

 In February 2025, the system was disabled in Brazil after issuing a false earthquake warning in São Paulo and Rio de Janeiro.
 The warning, had reported a nonexistent 5.5 magnitude earthquake in the Ubatuba and Baixada Santista area, which was not confirmed by local authorities.

+The New York Times reported that during the 2026 Venezuela earthquakes, the system sent alerts to approximately 11.4 million users.
+Those alerts included almost 1.4 million high-priority "Take Action" alerts.